Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Author  : Brij Mohan Lal Srivastava  (INRIA France)
+Authors : Brij Mohan Lal Srivastava (INRIA France), Natalia Tomashenko (LIA, France), Xin Wang (NII Japan), ...

 Date : 2020

-Contact : brij.srivastava at inria.fr
+Contacts : voice.privacy.challenge@gmail.com, brij.srivastava at inria.fr

 ---------------------------------------------------------------------------